 Finding mentors for your mentoring program isn’t quite as hard as you may think.
-From a distance, becoming or being a mentor can seem like an unnecessary burden and tim-sap.
-But once you delve beyond the obvious time-factor and additional work, you’ll find that most people love to mentor (help) other people, and find great fulfillment in playing the role of mentor.
+From a distance, becoming or being a mentor can seem like an unnecessary burden and time-sap.
+But once you delve beyond the obvious time factor and additional work, you’ll find that most people love to help other people and find great fulfilment in playing the role of mentor.

 Even with this knowledge, actually finding mentors for your mentoring program can seem daunting and difficult.
-So here are a few ways you can inspire and engage your people to want to become mentors – which will go a long way to ensuring your mentoring program success.
+So here are a few ways to inspire and engage your people to want to become mentors – which will go a long way to ensuring your mentoring program’s success.

 1. Start by promoting your mentoring program

 In order for people to become mentors, they need to be aware of the program.
 The first step to attempting to fill the mentor side of your mentoring program is to first promote the entire program.
 There are a number of ways – each with their own benefits – that you can promote your mentoring program – including via email, marketing materials, and via mentoring software.

 If you’d like some more details and help in promoting your mentoring program, download our promotion guide.